sktedro/vut_ipp_proj/README.md

 The script searches the provided directory for files with `.src` extension which will define a single test case.
 If `--recursive` option is selected, it recursively search all subfolders as well.
-The output of this action is an array of TestCase objects.
+The output of this action is an array of `TestCase` objects.

 #### Initialization of the test cases

-Each of TestCase objects contains the directory in which the source files are located, name of the test case, paths to all files of the test case (source file, input, output, return code, temporary stdout file, temporary stderr file and temporary diff file), code retuned by the target after test execution and a
+Each one of `TestCase` objects contains the directory in which the source files are located, name of the test case, paths to all files of the test case (source file, input, output, return code, temporary stdout file, temporary stderr file and temporary diff file), code retuned by the target after test execution and a